-Several BOs and active BUOW burrows were observed onsite and offsite within the Imperial Irrigation District right of way (IIDROW).
-The Bioresource Map identifies the location of BO observations, active burrows and other biological observations on and adjacent to the site.
+Several BUOWs and active BUOW burrows were observed off site within the Imperial Irrigation District right of way (IIDROW).
+The Bioresource Map identifies the location of BUOW observations, active burrows and other biological observations on and adjacent to the site.
+Figure 2 is a map of biological resources found.